What To Say To A Coworker Who Lost A Parent – 5 Ways To Comfort Them

 How To Console A Coworker Who Lost A Parent in 16 Ways

-Here are many ways you can console them in this difficult time.
+Here are many ways you can console them in this difficult time if you are looking to know about what to do for a coworker who lost a parent.
 Start by sending your condolences.
 Once they return, you can follow these 17 tips:

 1. Take Care Of Their Work For Them: